ChrisG-TD/cg_new/_posts/2025-05-06-td-ta-ai-role-evolution.md

 ---
 layout:
-title: The Shape-Shifting Role of the TD, the TA, and Now the AI Developer
+title: The Shape, Shifting Role of the TD, the TA, and Now the AI Developer
 date: 2025-05-06
 author:
-categories: [TDLife]
+categories: [td_Life]
 description: A reflection on the evolving role of Technical Directors and Technical Artists in the age of AI and how system thinking continues to define creative innovation.
-tags: [devlog, AI, TDlife, animationPipelines, aiDevelopment]
+tags: [devlog, ai, td_life, animation_pipelines, ai_development]
 ---

-# The Shape-Shifting Role of the TD, the TA, and Now the understanding AI
+# The Shape, Shifting Role of the TD, the TA, and Now the understanding AI

 This isn’t about job titles.
 It’s about a mindset.
 A way of thinking that has followed me through every part of my career, from animation pipelines to VFX firefighting to academia and now leaning into AI.